 - Current TB test verification

-- Provide verification of subject-matter competence by passing the appropriate subject matter examination(s) or proof of completion of a CTC approved subject matter preparation program
+- Provide verification of subject-matter competence by passing the appropriate subject matter examination(s), by degree, proof of completion of a CTC approved subject matter preparation program or through a combination of coursework and CSET exam.

 For complete Admission and Application requirements and procedures click on Post-Bac Admission in the navigation menu on the left.